arp97-njit/435-Project-2/README.md

     Creates Random Grid Graph

-    A* is NOT fully functioning

-    -----Currently runs infinite loop, there is an unfound bug
+    A* is run on a start and end Node